mitchfriedman/sub/README.md

 Passing the `--complete` flag to this subcommand short circuits the real command, and then runs another subcommand instead.
 The output from your subcommand's `--complete` run is sent to your shell's autocompletion handler for you, and you don't ever have to once worry about how any of that works!

 Run the `init` subcommand after you've prepared your sub to get your sub loading automatically in your shell.

-## Shortcuts

-Creating shortcuts for commands is easy, just symlink the shorter version you'd like to run inside of your `libexec` directory.

-Let's say we want to shorten up our `rush who` to `rush w`.
-Just make a symlink!

-    cd libexec
-    ln -s rush-who rush-w

-Now, `rush w` should run `libexec/rush-who`, and save you mere milliseconds of typing every day!

 ## Prepare your sub